senseize/Microsoft-Movie-Analysis/README.md

 ## Overview

-This is the first end-of-module project in the Flatiron Online Data Science Course.
+This is the **first end-of-module project in the Flatiron Online Data Science Course**.
 The project aims at testing and reinforcing the data analysis and engineering concepts taught in phase 1 of the Flatiron School curriculum.

 **Deliverables** for this project are this [GitHub Repository](https://github.com/senseize/Microsoft-Movie-Analysis), a [Jupyter Notebook](./Microsoft-Movie-Analysis-EDA.ipynb) containing the code along with markup, as well as a [presentation](./Microsoft-Movie-Analysis-Presentation.pdf).